Rev. Aria Walker, L.Ac., Dilp.Ac, M.Ac

 I continued my education through numerous workshops including craniosacral therapy, visceral manipulation, lymphatic drainage, Neuro Emotional Technique (NET), and Neuro-Linguistic Programming.
 I began teaching massage and Reiki natural healing in 1998 and started studies in the master of science degree program at Pacific College of Oriental Medicine in San Diego in 1999.
 While in California, I was a full-time massage instructor and clinic supervisor.
 After a severe car accident, I put acupuncture studies on hold to pursue other areas of interest and teaching workshops.
+During those years, I furthered my crisis intervention and survivor advocacy skills with hospice support training.
+I also reconnected with my first teachers and completed my training and ordination as a reverend with The Church of Earth Healing.
 In 2008, after over two years of assisting a third-generation acupuncturist from China, I restarted the structured study of East Asian medicine at the Academy for Five Element Acupuncture in Gainesville, Florida.
-Finishing my Five Element clinical residency in 2011, marked a professional return to a style and a philosophy of medicine which had originally inspired me with Zen Shiatsu in massage school.
+Finishing my Five Element clinical residency in 2011, marked a professional return to a style and a philosophy of Asian medicine which had originally inspired me with Zen Shiatsu in massage school.

 With my first visit to the Pacific Northwestern United States, I was immediately enchanted and thrilled with the opportunity to relocate there.
 My journey to Oregon began with purchasing the Acupuncture & Natural Medicine Clinic in Cannon Beach, and I was pleased to eventually offer services in Portland both in my private practice and in a group practice.
 In 2017, I sold my business and began a sabbatical traveling by motorcycle in Mexico, Central and South America, and by foot on the Camino de Santiago in Switzerland, France, and Spain.
 During this extended sabbatical, I began working for Academy for Five Element Acupuncture and with Acupuncturists Without Borders.
 Ultimately during my sabbatical, I was also in Cuba, Israel, Australia, New Zealand, Germany, Luxembourg, and Greece studying and engaging in volunteer work.

-I have enjoyed hiking, camping, kayaking, canoeing, surfing and other outdoor activities in addition to riding motorcycles.
+I have enjoyed hiking, camping, kayaking, canoeing, surfing, paddle boarding, snorkeling, and other outdoor activities in addition to riding motorcycles.
 While I lived in Alaska, I explored natural beauty by learning cross-country skiing, snowshoeing, and dip netting for salmon.
 Recently, I have tried a bit of sailing and fishing.
-I continue my passion for parrots, living with a flighted blue-and-gold macaw who also gets outside year-round.
-You might even have seen us out at a concert or on a dance floor.
+Dancing has also been a life-long passion.

 I have a deep acceptance and sense of compassion for people.
-I sincerely value the opportunity to offer what I have learned, and to share in your healing journey.
+I sincerely value the opportunity to share in your healing journey.
 I look forward to working with you! ~ Aria